 …officers of the army withdrew into a private room, to consider of the best means to attain the ends of our said resolution, where we agreed that the army should be drawn up the next morning, and guards placed in Westminster Hall, the Court of Requests, and the Lobby; that none might be permitted to pass into the House but such as had continued faithful to the publick interest.
 To this end we went over the names of all the members one by one, giving the truest characters we could of their inclinations, wherein I presume we were not mistaken in many; for the Parliament was fallen into such factions and divisions, that anyone who usually attended and observed the business of the House, could, after a debate on any question, easily number the votes that would be on each side, before the question was put.
 Commissary-General Ireton went to Sir Thomas Fairfax, and acquainted him with the necessity of this extraordinary way of proceeding, having taken care to have the army drawn up the next morning by seven of the clock.
 Col. Pride commanded the guard that attended at the Parliament-doors, having a list of those members who were to be excluded, preventing them from entering into the House, and securing some of the most suspected under a guard provided for that end;

 Perhaps the most controversial aspect of the book is Gaunt’s attitude towards the events in Ireland.
 Gaunt believes that Cromwell was acting as any leading member of the new rising bourgeoisie would act.
 It is not in the remit of this review to go into detail.
 But two points should be made.
-Firstly Cromwell being deeply religious responded to the persecution of Protestants in Ireland (massacres did take place) with his own form of justice against the catholic ruling elite and sections of the population.
+Firstly Cromwell being deeply religious responded to the persecution of Protestants in Ireland (massacres did take place) with his own form of justice against the international ruling elite and sections of the population.
 He was reported to call them "Barbarous and bloodthirsty” Again hopefully with the publication of a new edition of Cromwell‘s speeches and writing’s edited by John Morrill we may learn the true extent of the carnage inflicted by the New Model Army.
 Secondly and perhaps most importantly significant economic gains were too made in the plunder of Ireland.
 Cromwell himself invested heavily in the colonization of Ireland.

 The First Anniversary of the Government under O.C.by Andrew Marvell Source: Marvell, Andrew.
 The Complete Poems.
 George deF.
 Lord, Ed.
 London: J. M. Dent & Sons, Ltd., 1984.
 93-104. http://www.luminarium.org/sevenlit/marvell/1stanniv.htm